 Originally introduced as an ornamental shrub and as a dune stabilizer Scotch broom is now one of our most widespread weeds.

 Scotch broom is an attractive evergreen shrub.
 It has many slender, erect, dark green branches with small leaves up to half an inch long.
 It grows from 3 to 8 feet in height.
-In late April through early May, it is covered with bright yellow, pea-like flowers.
+From late April through early May, it is covered with bright yellow, pea-like flowers.
 The flowers mature into flattened seed pods that contain up to a dozen seeds each.
 Dried pods will crack and pop open in mid-summer and eject the seeds spreading them further.

 How is Scotch Broom Invasive?